-A bird’s-eye view of Los Angeles, California.
-There are condos, apartment buildings, and homes surrounding a lake with the skyline in the background.
+A bird’s-eye view of Los Angeles, California, with a tranquil park in the foreground and the Downtown skyline in the distance.

 Los Angeles California

 Planning a move to Los Angeles?
-Start by getting a quote from PODS.
+Start by getting a free moving quote from PODS.

-Unfortunately, the city doesn’t have such a glowing review of its crime statistics.
-In fact, L.A. is safer than only seven percent of neighborhoods in the U.S., and 91 percent of other communities within California have lower crime rates.
-Your chances of becoming a victim of either property or violent crime is 1 in 28, with a crime rate of approximately 36 per 1,000 residents.
+Is Los Angeles safe?
+Transparently, the city doesn’t have such a glowing review of its crime statistics.
+In fact, LA is safer than only six percent of U.S. cities.
+Your chances of becoming a victim of property crime are 1 in 35 (1 in 122 for violent crime), with a total crime rate of approximately 37 per 1,000 residents.

 When comparing Los Angeles to other major cities across the country, however, you’ll find other areas with higher crime rates.
-For example, both NYC and Chicago are safer than only six percent of other U.S. neighborhoods.
-A person’s chance of becoming a victim of either violent or property crime in NYC is 1 in 26, while it’s 1 in 27 in Chicago.
+For example, both NYC and Chicago are safer than only three and five percent of other U.S. cities, respectively.
+A person’s chance of becoming a victim of property crime in NYC is 1 in 26, while it’s 1 in 29 in Chicago.

-So where would you feel comfortable living in the L.A. area?
-Here are our picks for the 7 safest neighborhoods in Los Angeles.
+So, where would you feel comfortable living in the LA area?
+Here are our picks for 10 safe places to live in Los Angeles.

-Q: Which area of Los Angeles is the safest?
+Q: Which part of Los Angeles is the safest?

 A:

-Of the neighborhoods we discuss, Cheviot Hills — situated near the University of California Los Angeles (UCLA) — and Pacific Palisades are going to be the safest.
+Of the neighborhoods we discuss, Pacific Palisades and Westwood are going to be the safest areas in Los Angeles.

 A: